microsoft/playwright.dev/docs/core-concepts.md

 Playwright scripts run in your Node.js environment.
 Your page scripts run in the browser page environment.
 Those environments don't intersect, they are running in different virtual machines in different processes and even potentially on different computers.

-The [`page.evaluate`](https://github.com/microsoft/playwright/blob/master/docs/api/class-page.md#pageevaluatepagefunction-arg) API can run a JavaScript function in the context of the web page and bring results back to the Node.js environment.
+The [page.evaluate(pageFunction[, arg])](api/class-page.md#pageevaluatepagefunction-arg) API can run a JavaScript function in the context of the web page and bring results back to the Node.js environment.
 Browser globals like `window` and `document` can be used in `evaluate`.

 ```js
 const href = await page.evaluate(() => document.location.href);
 ```

 If the result is a Promise or if the function is asynchronous evaluate will automatically wait until it's resolved:

 ```js
 const status = await page.evaluate(async () => {
   const response = await fetch(location.href);